Jonathan2251/lbd/source/gpu.rst

 - Each Cuda Thread runs the GPU function code `saxpy`.
 Fermi has a register file
   of size 32768 x 32-bit.
-  As shown in :numref:`sm`, the number of registers in a Thread Block is:
+  As shown in :numref:`sm:left`, the number of registers in a Thread Block is:
   16 (SM) * 32 (Cuda Threads) * 64 (TLR, Thread Level Register) =
   32768 x 32-bit (Register file).